bcohenboulakia/nbworkshop/README.md

  - The pre-processing command is run just after setting up the workflow and validating the configuration file
  - The post-processing command is run the Students branch has been commited and pushed

+By default (but it can be changed, see below), these command are executed on the Students branch with mainly two consequences:
+* The pre-processing command can modify the Notebooks to be converted (or any file) without the changes impacting the main branch.
+This allows for example to modify notebooks before conversion (removing for example changelogs or adding dates)
-These command are executed on the Students branch.
-It means they only have access to the processed/converted Notebooks, not the original versions from the main branch.
-This allows for example to modify notebooks before conversion (removing for example changelogs or adding dates), and send all the generated ZIP archives to a LMS using its API (which could be considered as _TeachOps_...).
-The standard output of the command execution is added to the process summary.
-Markdown can be used to format this output.
+* The post-processing command only has access to the processed/converted Notebooks.
+This allows for example to send all the generated ZIP archives to a LMS using its API (which could be considered as _TeachOps_...).

+The standard outputs of the commands execution are added to the process summary.
+Markdown can be used to format those output.
 If the execution failed, the execution error output is also displayed.

 The pre and post-processing commands can execute any shell command that is available in the GitHub Actions runner environment (see [Adding scripts to your workflow](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/adding-scripts-to-your-workflow) and [Workflow commands for GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions)).
 Notably, It is possible to switch branches within the post-processing command using the standard Git checkout command:
 ```bash